A car’s suspension repair cost can be substantial. There are several parts to it, all of which are bound to fail at some point.

 You need specialist equipment for coil spring replacement!
 Always take your car to a mechanic.

-Don’t get injured!
+Don’t get hurt!

 Shock Absorber Replacement Cost